Vimalkanth-MJ/Smart-Dustbin/README.md

 ---

 ## 📬 Contact
-Have questions or suggestions? or connect with us on vimalkanth2002@gmail.com
+Have questions or suggestions? or connect with me on vimalkanth2002@gmail.com

 ---